 Our methodology neutral approach enables us to build bespoke research programmes that uncover the behavioural insights you need to create more effective shopper experiences.

-Identifying and recruiting online or physical communities, we provide the environments and tools for your target or current shoppers to discuss topics and themes that are most relevant to them, and valuable to you.
+Identifying and recruiting online or physical communities, we provide the environments and tools for your target, and current shoppers to discuss topics and themes that are most relevant to them, and valuable to you.

-Eye tracking provides valuable insight into shopper behaviour which is crucial in determining how to most successfully attract attention, merchandise products, use navigation, marketing, displays, and any other factor in influencing shopper behaviour.
+Eye tracking provides valuable insight into shopper behaviour which is crucial in determining how to most successfully attract attention, merchandise products, use navigation, marketing, displays, and other influential factors in influencing shopper behaviour.

 Either as a stand alone project, or built into an in-store digital display we can use Anonymous Audience Measurement software to uncover insights into your shoppers; age, gender, emotional sentiment, audience volume, and dwell time.